-Uses: Strong and secure, this “stopper” knot is great for keeping the ends of any rope from fraying and is an attractive way to knot the ends of your blind pulls.
-It’s also widely used by mountain climbers as a tie-in knot.
+When To Use a Figure Eight Knot: Strong and secure, this “stopper” knot is great for keeping the ends of any rope from fraying.
+It’s an attractive way to tie the ends of your blind pulls, and it’s also widely used by mountain climbers as a tie-in knot.

 - Grasp B and pull it though the loop from behind.

 When To Use a Square Knot: Commonly used for tying two ropes together to make a longer rope or a pack of items, such as a bundle of wood, for easy carrying.

 - Cross the red rope over the white rope.

 - Continue by crossing white over red, and then red over white.